Thread, clone, futex and CMPXCHG

 OS level: mostly

-for simplicity (Old Solaris and GNU Portable Threads providem:n
+1:1for simplicity (Old Solaris and GNU Portable Threads providem:nmapping) -

 Examples: